LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 </p>

 <p align="center">
-Figure.
+Figure 12.
 DoD in ideal case
 </p>

 But in real case, a doom effect as shown below would appear due to poorly estimated camera parameters.